norbi983/TODO-LIST-JS/README.md

 # Hello

 # Distripction
 Welcome, my names is *Norbert Mszyca*.
-Here is my to do list work. made in css, javaScript and html.
+This is my next project with immutability application.
+I added two buttons that show and hide tasks.
+I am waiting for your opinions :)

 # Demo